-There will be five events co-located with Eurographics 2019.
+There will be three events co-located with Eurographics 2019.
 Attendees will have to register separately for each co-located event they wish to attend.
 Questions regarding the co-located events should be directed to the organizers of the specific event.

 The aim of the 3DOR Workshop series is to stimulate researchers from different fields such as Computer Vision, Computer Graphics, Machine Learning, Cognitive Science and Human-Computer Interaction who work on or are interested in 3D object retrieval search and exploration, to present state-of-the-art work in the field or learn about it and participate in discussions.
 This will provide a cross-fertilization that will stimulate discussions on the next steps in this important research area.
 3DOR 2019 will be the 12th workshop in this series.

 The Expressive symposium explores the capacity of computer graphics, animation, and computational media to be used in artistic, aesthetic, and creative ways.
 It originated as the union of three separate events: Computational Aesthetics (CAe), Non-Photorealistic Animation and Rendering (NPAR), and Sketch-Based Interfaces and Modelling (SBIM).
 However, in this edition, Expressive technical papers will be submitted, evaluated, and presented in a single, unified track.
 The symposium will also include an arts program, posters and demos, and presentations of published journal articles.
 For more information, visit Expressive 2019 .